DLDLCQJ/Cochlear-Implant-Identification/README.md

 </details>
 <details>
-<summary>▼ Table 3.
+<summary> Table 3.
 The performance of the Transfer Learning method within and across datasets using the MobileNet model.</summary>

 | Datasets                           | Accuracy (95% CI)       | Sensitivity (95% CI)     | Specificity (95% CI)     | AUC (95% CI)            |
 |------------------------------------|-------------------------|--------------------------|--------------------------|-------------------------|